leepfrog/advent-of-code-2018/README.md

 - A lot of time being spent on skeleton project setup / dev environment / folder structures / etc...
 - Would be nice to set up profilers to compare solutions between languages / projects, identify areas for improvement, etc...
+- Jumping between languages on the same problem is very slow (context switching), so I'm going to try out sticking to one language to catch up.

 ### Rust
 - Really nice integration with VSCode, documentation, code completion, debugging